 Maybe this last place doesn’t have a long history, but the story of this place started cooking itself in 1947, the day that the owner, Bob, was born.

 For many years he was not satisfied with the taste of the sauces that he tasted, so he took the matter into his own hands and started experimenting to find the ultimate taste of a great barbeque homemade sauce.

 He waited until 2008 until he finally opened his own restaurant, and after a few years of perfecting his pulled pork, his restaurant became very famous and is often referred to as the best BBQ in Charlotte.

 Of course, I was one of those who went and tried his pulled pork, and OMG, I must go back again.
-To keep pace with the others, I also tried the ribs.
+To keep pace with the others, I also tried pork shoulder.